 Figure 1.
-Distribution patterns. a) Proportion of all samples found at the low-, middle- and high-elevation sites for the nine Drosophila species. b) Regression coefficients and hIndex give consistent descriptions of elevational distribution patterns.
-Drosophila bunnanda is not included in the figure because its regression coefficient and standard error are peculiarly large in absolute value due to its small sample size.
-Error bars show 90% confidence intervals.
+Distribution patterns.
+Proportion of all samples found at the low (yellow)-, medium (gree)- and high (blue)-elevation sites for the nine Drosophila species.
+The grey numbers inside the bars show the absolute counts of samples of the corresponding species and sites.